Sam-R/laravel-docker-dev/readme.md

 A docker-compose environment for simple PHP/MySQL development.
 Setup for Laravel by default.

+Runs PHP 7.4.
+For PHP 7.2 checkout the `php-7.2` branch.

 | Service | URL |
 | --- | --- |
 | Your website | http://localhost:8080 |